supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

     > **Info**:  You can learn more about Grafana here: [View logs and metrics using Kibana and Grafana](https://docs.microsoft.com/en-us/azure/azure-arc/data/monitor-grafana-kibana)

+## Summary
-### After this exercise, you have performed the following

-   - Restored the AdventureWorks database into Azure SQL Managed instance - Azure Arc.
+In this exercise, you restored the AdventureWorks database into an Azure Arc-enabled SQL Managed Instance, viewed SQL instance logs in the Azure portal, and monitored performance using Kibana and Grafana for enhanced visibility and insights.
-   - View Azure Arc Arc-enabled SQL managed instance logs in Azure portal.
-   - Monitored with Kibana and Grafana.